WebexCC-SA/LAB-2851/docs/lab3_injecting_JDS_event.md

         - Rename the new HTTP Request node to **JDS_Post**.
         - On the Connector drop down select **CJDS Connector**.
-        - Set the Request URL to:
+        - Set the Request Path to:

                 /publish/v1/api/event